Julien Benneteau: Professional career

 Benneteau reached the final of the 2013 Malaysian Open for the second year running after beating Stan Wawrinka, but was once again beaten in the final, this time by unseeded João Sousa in three sets.
-He had won the first set and was within a game of winning the title at 5-4 in the second set.
+He had won the first set and was within a game of winning the title at 5–4 in the second set.
 At Valencia he won over Feliciano López in the first round, but lost to David Ferrer in the second round.
 He collected first-round losses at the Shanghai and Paris Masters.

 In the 2014 season, Benneteau beat Jo-Wilfried Tsonga and Feliciano López to reach the Indian Wells Masters quarterfinals, where he lost to Novak Djokovic.
 At the Miami Masters, he won over Ernests Gulbis, but was defeated by Tommy Robredo.
 During the clay season, he claimed the Bordeaux Challenger, but lost to Facundo Bagnis in the first round of Roland Garros.
 At Eastbourne, Benneteau took wins over Yen-Hsun Lu and Gilles Simon, after which he lost to Sam Querrey in the quarterfinals.
 At Wimbledon, he again lost in the first round to Gilles Müller.

 The Frenchman began the 2014 US Open Series with a second-round loss in Washington.
 At the Canada Masters, he defeated Lleyton Hewitt and Ernests Gulbis to reach the third round, where he was defeated by local Milos Raonic.
 Benneteau upset Stan Wawrinka to reach the Cincinnati Masters semifinals, where he lost to David Ferrer.
 At the US Open, he lost in the first round to Benoît Paire.

-At the 2014 Malaysian Open, Benneteau defeated Pablo Cuevas in the quarterfinals and Ernests Gulbis in the semifinals to reach the finals for the third consecutive year where he unfortunately lost again, to Kei Nishikori.
+At the 2014 Malaysian Open, Benneteau defeated Pablo Cuevas in the quarterfinals and Ernests Gulbis in the semifinals to reach the finals for the third consecutive year where he lost again, to Kei Nishikori.

-At the Paris Masters in 2017, he reached the Semi-finals where he lost to Jack Sock.
+At the Paris Masters in 2017, he reached the semifinals where he lost to Jack Sock.

 At the 2018 Australian Open he reached the third round where he lost to Fabio Fognini.
 At the 2018 French Open, he beat Leonardo Mayer before losing to fifth seed Juan Martín del Potro in the second round.

-Benneteau is also currently the Fed Cup Captain for France.